 My own faculty, the UCL Institute of Education, used the project as an impact case study, submitted to the 2014 Research Evaluation Exercise.
 An early version of the case study, which documents the extensive afterlife of Missionmaker, can be found here.

-The new Beowulf tool will add another chapter to this legacy.
+The new Beowulf tool and Macbeth tool will add another chapter to this legacy.
 It is being considered for a second impact case study for the next REF.